leimao/Chomp-AI/README.md

 The purpose of the project is to develop a potent AI that can give explicit winning strategy during the game.

+## Update

+12/13/2017: The Chomp now supports Python 3!
+The source codes are in the "Chomp_AI_py3" directory.

 ## Run the Game